unional/eslint-plugin-harmony/README.md

 ## Design Principles

 There are several configurations available in this package.
-Although they are different as they are designed for different programers, here are the principles that they all follows:
+Although they are different as they are designed for different programmers, here are the principles that they all follow:

 - They are designed to be used by team
 - Each team member can use one of the supported IDE
 - The formatter available on each IDE should work with each configuration
 - Code should look well and consistent on each IDE with folding
   - so that when you stop by your team member's cube, the code looks the same.
-- Thrive for easy to write (with fewest keystrokes) while keeping the code clean
+- Thrive for easy to write (with the fewest keystrokes) while keeping the code clean

 ## Supported IDE